 It was not until after 2000 that people of color moved to this town - honestly, I don't know why they would want to.

 Little Rock Nine History Documentary

 2006 A Famous Hanging Tree Remains Near Town Square

-For those who live in places where the Civil Rights battle was over long ago, it is hard to imagine that people who could not read or write, and were steeped in ignorance - (Churches on every street corner, and boasting Christianity), felt superior to people with darker skin.
+For those who live in places where the Civil Rights battle was over long ago, it is hard to imagine that people who could not read or write, and steeped in ignorance - (Churches on every street corner, and boasting Christianity), feel superior to people with darker skin.